 - Tomatillos are ready to harvest when the papery husk surrounding the fruit turns from green to tan and begins to split; the fruit itself will be bright green, purple, or yellow depending on the variety.

-A mature tomatillo will be the size of a cherry tomato or slightly larger.
+- A mature tomatillo will be the size of a cherry tomato or slightly larger.
 Smaller fruit is often sweeter than larger fruit.

-Tomatillos will be past ripe when the gloss of the fruit dulls.
+- Tomatillos will be past ripe when the gloss of the fruit dulls.

-- Peel back a small part of the husk, the fruit should be nearly blemish free.
+- Peel back a small part of the husk, the fruit should be nearly blemished free.
 If the fruit is sticky when you remove the husk just wash it with mild soapy water.

-Tomatillos are best used fresh and green.
+- Tomatillos are best used fresh and green.
 They are less juicy and more richly flavored than a tomato.
 Raw tomatillos have a zesty, tart flavor that develops an herbal lemon flavor when cooked.

-Store tomatillos in their husks for about two weeks in a paper bag in the vegetable crisper section of the refrigerator (55° to 60°F/12°15°C and 85 to 90 percent humidity).
+- Store tomatillos in their husks for about two weeks in a paper bag in the vegetable crisper section of the refrigerator (55° to 60°F/12°15°C and 85 to 90 percent humidity).
 Tomatillos will suffer chilling injury if stored below 41°F (5°C).

-Do not store tomatillos with apples or bananas which give off a natural gas called ethylene; ethylene will cause tomatillos to darken in storage.
+- Do not store tomatillos with apples or bananas which give off a natural gas called ethylene; ethylene will cause tomatillos to darken in storage.

-Tomatillos can be frozen or canned for later use.
+- Tomatillos can be frozen or canned for later use.
 To freeze tomatillos, remove the husk, wash the fruit, and freeze them whole in a freezer container or bag.
 Double bagging will prevent freezer burn.